 Luckily, there are a few public companies that are in a great position to profit off the NFL’s success.
 So let’s take a look at five of the best NFL stocks to buy.

 How The NFL Makes Money

 The NFL is a super interesting market.
 This is mainly because there are so many different organizations taking a slice of the money pie.
-The league itself earns billions in the form of TV rights deals.
-Investopedia estimates that 50% of the league’s $16 billion yearly revenue comes from TV deals.
+The league itself earns billions from its TV rights deals.
+Investopedia estimates that half of the league’s $16 billion yearly revenue comes from TV deals alone.
 The NFL divides this money up evenly among all 32 teams.

-From there, each individual team makes money via their own stadium, merchandising, and advertising.
-Players and coaches are obviously get paid to show up and play the game.
+From there, each individual team makes money via their own stadium, merchandising and advertising.
+Players and coaches obviously get paid to show up and play the game.
 Major apparel brands sign lucrative deals to outfit teams.
-Advertisements and endorsements are seen virtually everywhere during Sunday, Monday, or Thursday night football.
+Advertisements and endorsements are seen virtually everywhere during Sunday, Monday or Thursday night football.
 Owners and team stakeholders make money based on the overall profitability of the franchise.
 Then there are the stadiums to consider.

 Each stadium acts like its own separate business.
 It has an owner, management team, employees, 3rd party concession stands, ticket sales, merchandising deals, sponsors, etc. On game day, money is trading hands all over the place.